How to organize documents in a data room hero.

 Put this index as a pinned document or the first thing people see when they enter your data room.
 Update it every time you add or change something.

 Use Ellty to build your indexed data room in minutes.
-Upload documents, organize by folder, and share a trackable link with your investor.
-Start free at ellty.com
+Upload documents, organize by folder, and share a trackable link.
+Start free.

 Organizing for different scenarios

 Not every data room is the same.
-What you share and how you organize it depends heavily on where you are in the deal.
+What you share and how you organize it depends on the deal, the industry, and who's on the other side.

 At seed stage, keep it lean: